tkclough/tkclough.github.io/about.md

 permalink: /about/
 ---

-My name is Tim Clough.
-I am a student at Rensselaer Polytechnic Institute studying computer science.
+Howdy, I'm Tim.
+I'm a student at Rensselaer Polytechnic Institute studying computer science.
+I'm interested in machine learning, Bayesian statistics, and functional programming.
+This is where I dump stuff I've picked up.

-With this blog, I hope to kill three birds with one stone: practice writing python to analyze data, improve my writing abilities, and create a portfolio of my work.